metalsoft-io/metalcloud-sdk-go/docs/InfrastructureConfiguration.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetServerTypeIdToPreferredServerIds

-`func (o *InfrastructureConfiguration) GetServerTypeIdToPreferredServerIds() map[string]interface{}`

-GetServerTypeIdToPreferredServerIds returns the ServerTypeIdToPreferredServerIds field if non-nil, zero value otherwise.

-### GetServerTypeIdToPreferredServerIdsOk

-`func (o *InfrastructureConfiguration) GetServerTypeIdToPreferredServerIdsOk() (*map[string]interface{}, bool)`

-GetServerTypeIdToPreferredServerIdsOk returns a tuple with the ServerTypeIdToPreferredServerIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetServerTypeIdToPreferredServerIds

-`func (o *InfrastructureConfiguration) SetServerTypeIdToPreferredServerIds(v map[string]interface{})`

-SetServerTypeIdToPreferredServerIds sets ServerTypeIdToPreferredServerIds field to given value.

-### HasServerTypeIdToPreferredServerIds

-`func (o *InfrastructureConfiguration) HasServerTypeIdToPreferredServerIds() bool`

-HasServerTypeIdToPreferredServerIds returns a boolean if a field has been set.

 ### GetRevision

 `func (o *InfrastructureConfiguration) GetRevision() float32`